What is a Medical Malpractice Lawsuit: Does my Case have Merit?

 Once these critical points have been addressed, a plaintiff must have a medical expert provide a Certificate of Merit.
 A Certificate of Merit is an affidavit, signed by the plaintiff attorney, stating that he or she has consulted with the appropriate medical expert and the expert believes the case has, well, merit—that there are reasonable grounds to believe a healthcare provider violated the standard of care and that violation caused injury.
 Without this, no matter how bad the negligence or terrible the injury, the courthouse is closed to us and we cannot beg, borrow or steal the ability to try and recover for the most terrible of injuries.

 This is just the beginning of the long process to gain enough information to prove the case to a judge or jury.
-Attorneys that intend to file a medical malpractice lawsuit must imperatively believe the case can be won.
+Attorneys that intend on filing a medical malpractice lawsuit must imperatively believe the case can be won.
 However, if they promise victory, your heart will be broken.

 Only lawyers with expertise in this field know what it takes to win—and lose.
 Anyone can file, yet filing a lawsuit is the end of many steps necessary to get to the courthouse.
 And to the courthouse you will go, as malpractice cases very rarely get “settled out of court”.
 Filing, to use Winston Churchill’s famous line, “… is the end of the beginning”.